Currently unavailable: for new students

 Hi everyone, I'm Ben!
-I am a passionate reader and linguist, and I have recently graduated from The University of Warwick with a BA in English and French, and I am an incoming Master's student at The University of Oxford, and will read Modern Languages.
+I am a passionate reader and linguist, and I have recently graduated from The University of Warwick with a BA in English and French, and I am now a Master's student at The University of Oxford, reading Modern Languages.
 I can help anyone who is struggling with English (Language/Literature) or French, at any grade level at GCSE/ A-level.
 I really do want you to succeed, and I'll structure everything around that ultimate goal.
 I am also in a position to offer very informed guidance on personal statements, and I know just what you need to do in order to make yours stand out from the rest.

 I love literature and language.
 From Marlowe and Shakespeare to Marjane Satrapi, I read incredibly widely.
 I love the French language, and language in general, and I have an excellent knowledge of speaking, writing, translation, and grammar.